7 Tips for a Successful Lead Nurturing Strategy | YouDigital Blog

 - You will waste less time chasing leads that cannot add any value to your bottom line

-Increase The Effectiveness Of Your Lead Nurturing Strategy
+How to increase The Effectiveness Of Your Lead Nurturing Strategy

 As briefly pointed out earlier, automation is key to increase the effectiveness of your strategy.
 Timing is essential to hit the lead with the right messaging.
 Keep in mind that 79% of the top successful companies have been using marketing automation for more than 3 years

 Success is not the only part of the equation here (although not the smallest one).
 Your time is also very valuable.
-It doesn’t matter if you are a marketer or a startup founder, you have limited time to do everything and time saving is listed as the biggest benefit of marketing automation.
+It doesn’t matter if you are a marketer or a startup founder, you have limited time to do everything, and time-saving is listed as the biggest benefit of marketing automation.

 Marketing automation is a technology solution that allows brands to streamline and automate their marketing efforts across various channels, to improve efficiency and drive more sales.